-As spring is in full bloom, it’s a fine time to stop smell the roses.
+As spring is in full bloom, it’s a fine time to stop smell the roses and wildflowers.
 Sonoma County gardens beckon with special events, tours, and promises of abundance.
 It’s also a perfect time to stretch out in the sun, with a vineyard stroll and wine tasting.

 So why not build an entire day around the adventure?
 And for the easiest, most carefree way to explore, we suggest you relax in luxury, and leave the details and the driving to others by reserving a private tour with a local guide/chauffeur.

 Your guide will have recommendations on whatever you're looking for, such as wineries with spectacular gardens, or great gardens all on their own.
 They can suggest gardens and wineries with beautiful art collections, too.

 The touring company specialist will listen carefully and put together a day that matches your desires.
 As you drive along the byways of Sonoma County, your driver can answer questions about the sights you see, the wineries you visit, and the wines that interest you.